Skip to main content

 • Training equipment will be required (i.e. clicker and target stick) for the training related modules and you will need to have regular (several times per week) access to an animal for training for the practical training assessment.

-• A wide range of resources are available for use both on and offsite for dissertation projects but it may not be possible to purchase/service all requests therefore students need to be aware that they may need to self-fund some elements.
+• A wide range of resources are available for use both on and offsite for dissertation projects but it may not be possible to purchase/service all requests, therefore students need to be aware that they may need to self-fund some elements.

 • Students will need to fund their own travel, accommodation and food.

 • Dogs are not required to attend the college for the programme and therefore are not permitted on the college campus.
-We understand that you may need to house your dog for the block sessions and the College has a commercial boarding kennels.
+However, if you do need to bring your dog to the block sessions, the College has a commercial boarding kennels.
 To book, call 01964 553138 or email kennels@bishopburton.ac.uk.
-Payment for the boarding kennels is required if you decide to bring your dog to the block sessions.Block sessions are a compulsory element of the programme
+Payment for the boarding kennels is required if you decide to bring your dog to the block sessions.

 • On successful completion of the programme, you will have the opportunity to graduate at a ceremony wearing formal dress.
 The hire of the formal dress is an additional cost.